 About World Music Forum NL

 Founded in 2006, it provides a platform to advance and promote Dutch world music both domestically and abroad.

 About Dutch Delta Sounds

-Africa, Asia and the Americas.
-During the 20th century political and economic changes led to a new massive influx of migrants.
-This added legacy profoundly colours the contemporary Dutch music world.
-So expect to find more than music derived from its former colonies in Indonesia, Suriname and the Dutch Caribbean, but also from the Balkans, Cape Verde, Latin America and the Mediterranean.
-In short, Dutch Delta Sounds.
+The river Rhine is to the Netherlands what the Mississippi means to New Orleans.
+In these ‘low lands’- the delta of Western Europe- multiple streams of cultural influences have both come down the river and in from the sea.
+They flowed in from Northern, Eastern and Southern Europe; since the 17thcentury from its maritime links with Africa, Asia and the Americas.
+During the 20thcentury political and economic changes led to a new massive influx of migrants.
+This added legacy profoundly colours our contemporary music world.
+So expect to find more than sounds derived from the former colonies Indonesia, Suriname and the Dutch Caribbean but also from the Balkans, Cape Verde, Latin America, the Mediterranean and the Middle East.

 European World Music Monitor

-As a follow-up of the national research program A world of Sounds & Opportunities, in 2014 WMF initiated the development of European World Music Monitor(EWMM) to forward the position of the world music industry on an European scale.
+As a follow-up of the national research program A world of Sounds & Opportunities, in 2014 WMF initiated the development of a European World Music Monitor(EWMM) to position the world music industry on an European scale.
 Aim is to create effective tools to facilitate the formulation of music policy and further empower the world music industry in general.
-Through a pilot program with other European countries and partners this research model and strategy is currently being developed.
-Interested parties are welcome to join in.
+This pilot program is currently being developed in the Netherlands aiming to include European partners in the future.